Vietnam’s geographic and cultural treasures, intriguing differences from north to south and rich history secures it as an

 Found mainly in the north of the country and ideally located for those wishing to explore the wilder and less-touristy areas,

 lodges and guesthouses in Vietnam are lesser-known but nonetheless outstanding in their uniqueness.
-Topas Ecolodge is a favorite at Scott Dunn, offering magical
+Topas Ecolodge is a favourite at Scott Dunn, offering magical

 mountain views and the perfect base for exploration and relaxation less than an hour from Sapa.